 In Phase I clinical testing, a relatively small number of volunteers, perhaps 20-80 people, receive the drug with the primary goal of determining whether it is safe to use in people.
 Usually, several different treatment doses and/or strategies are tested.
 Phase I tests usually require about 1-2 years to complete.

 The goal of Phase II clinical testing is to continue testing safety while looking for the first signs of whether the drug offers any benefits.
 Anywhere from a 100-300 patient volunteers participate in these two-year phase II trials.
-Some trials are controlled, meaning that those taking the test drug are compared to those taking a similar inactive version of the test drug (placebo).
+Some trials are controlled, meaning that those taking the test drug are compared to those taking a similar looking inactive pill (placebo) or another treatment for the disease.
 These volunteers are often seeking an alternative approach to treatment.

 Phase III clinical tests are the most rigorous of all—their goal being to monitor side effects and efficacy with long-term use.
 The FDA reviews this phase of clinical testing most closely in order to decide whether a drug should be approved.
 Usually, about 1,000-3,000 volunteer patients are involved in a Phase III clinical test.

 Phase III clinical tests can take up to 3-4 years to complete.
 Upon completion, the clinical data is extensively analyzed and compared to see if the drug offers any benefits or has any harmful side effects.
 If Phase III clinical results show a drug’s benefits outweigh its side effects, it is then formally submitted to the FDA, which will decide its fate.
+Also, different dosages, populations, and combinations with other medications are evaluated during this time.
 On average, the FDA may take an additional 1-2 years to review the clinical testing information before deciding whether a drug is safe and effective and worthy of marketing approval.
 During this time, it pays special attention to the recommendations of its advisory committees—groups of FDA experts with particular expertise in the condition the drug is intended to treat.

 Clinical testing does not necessarily stop once a drug is FDA-approved.
 Post marketing surveillance trials are conducted to learn more about the drug’s long-term risks, benefits, and optimal use, or to test the product in different groups of people.